BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Battlefield

 The War encompassed most of France.
-Brittany, having most of the French naval presence, attempted to obtain control of the ports.
+Brittany, having much of the French naval presence, attempted to obtain control of the ports.
 The Piedmontese navy kept what navy existed in the Mediterranean Sea busy and away from the mainland.
 The troops stationed in Algeria attempted to join the mainland armies, but subsequently were deployed once again at the rise of the Algerian emirate.

 The Engagement